plone/plone.app.blob/README.txt

 ------------

 Plone 3.0 or newer is required.
-The package has been tested with all versions from 3.0 up to and including 3.0.4.
-However, as all versions before 3.0.4 require a workaround described in the `Troubleshooting`_ section below, it is recommended to use `Plone 3.0.4`_.
+The package has been tested with all versions from 3.0 up to and including 3.2.2.
+However, as all versions before 3.0.4 require a workaround described in the `Troubleshooting`_ section below, it is recommended to use `Plone 3.0.4`_ or a more recent version.

   .. _`Plone 3.0.4`: http://plone.org/products/plone/releases/3.0.4